By David Joel Miller.

 Begin your exploration of your anger feelings by creating a scale that works for you.
 Some people use a temperature scale.
-Other people find it more helpful to use scale of zero to ten or zero to one hundred.
-Having created this Anger scale, begin to take periodic reading of how angry you are at any given moment.
+Other people find it more helpful to use a scale of zero to ten or zero to one hundred.
+Having created this Anger scale, begin to take periodic readings of how angry you are at any given moment.

 It may be helpful to take your anger reading at the same time each day.
 Pay special attention to times you notice anger beginning.
 What was happening just before you felt your anger rise?
 Try taking your anger reading every day when you rise and when you go to bed.
 Do you wake up in a grouchy mood or does your mood get worse as the day progresses?